Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 The Method

 1Buy Just Off the Obvious.
-Edge-of-trophy locations often deliver better entry price and similar exit multiples.
-Prioritise clean light, quiet exposure, and solvable work over headline blocks with latent defects.
+The home two streets back from the headline address often delivers a better entry price and a comparable sale when you leave.
+Prioritize clean light, quiet exposure, and solvable work over the famous block with hidden problems.
 The premium for the obvious address is real.
-The premium for the one two streets over, with better light and no permit complications, is better.
+The premium for the quieter one with better light and no permit complications is often better.

 2Grade the Six Factors Before Requesting a Tour.
 Apply the six-factor framework from available data before stepping inside.
 This prevents emotional attachment to properties that fail on fundamentals.
 The tour should confirm a thesis, not create one.

-3Pre-Solve Insurance and Approvals.
-Model Risk Rating 2.0 premiums before writing a letter of intent.
+3Get Insurance Quotes Before You Offer.
+Get surplus-lines quotes from carriers like Chubb, PURE, or AIG Private Client before writing a letter of intent.
 Review current flood maps.
-Map the permit path so timing risk is explicit, not a surprise.
-FEMA’s late 2024 map updates re-sorted flood risk in parts of the county; fold this into bids and renovation budgets before you negotiate.
+Know what the permit path looks like so you are not surprised by timelines after you are under contract.
+FEMA’s late 2024 map updates changed flood risk designations in parts of the county; factor this into your bid and renovation budget.

 Insurance, Flood, and Risk: The 2026 Reality

 Insurance has become a design input, not an afterthought.
-Buyers who handle it well treat it as part of the valuation model — alongside price, access, and program — not as a post-closing surprise.
+Buyers who handle it well treat it as part of the valuation model, alongside price, access, and program, rather than as a post-closing surprise.

 What Changed and What It Means